[Just look at that peachy color! ]

 1 tsp (5 ml) fresh lemon zest (optional)

-1 Tbsp (15 ml) agave nectar (I’d use coconut nectar) OR 5-10 drops plain liquid stevia, to your taste
+1 Tbsp (15 ml) coconut nectar OR 5-10 drops plain liquid stevia, to your taste

 For the overnight oats, place all ingredients in a bowl and stir well.
 Cover with plastic wrap and place in refrigerator overnight.
 (Note: Angela mentions that these can be ready in as little as 1.5-2 hours if you start in the morning, or if you’re desperate for a snack).